-Restarting or rebooting your router or VPN router is one of the first things you should do if web pages are not loaded if video streaming stops loading, many devices are connected with the same Wi-FI network, or your device is disconnecting again and again as it can solve a lot of WLAN or Wi-Fi problems.
+Restarting or rebooting your router or VPN router is one of the first things you should do if web pages are not loaded if video streaming stops loading, multiple devices are connected with the same Wi-FI network, or your device is disconnecting again and again as it can solve a lot of WLAN or Wi-Fi problems.

-How to properly reboot the router
+How to properly reboot the router?

 Although a router is designed to remain operational 24 hours a day, seven days a week, for months at a time, this does not always occur.
 When managing IP addresses, for example, it might occasionally cause issues.
 Intensive use, a large number of connected devices, the router type… all of these factors can have an impact.
 As a result, it may be essential to restart it on occasion.

 If we do not persevere throughout this period, the configuration that has been saved over time will not be restarted.
-This may not fix issues with IP address management, among other things.
+This may not fix issues with public IP address management, among other things.